ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-flying.rst

 with :ref:`Q_ASSIST_SPEED <Q_ASSIST_SPEED>` above plane stall speed if you want that functionality.

+From the 3.7.0 release an additional assistance type is available based on attitude error.
+If :ref:`Q_ASSIST_ANGLE <Q_ASSIST_ANGLE>` is non-zero then this parameter gives an attitude error in degrees above which assistance will be enabled even if the airspeed is above Q_ASSIST_SPEED.
+The attitude assistance will only be used if Q_ASSIST_SPEED greater than zero.

 What assistance the quad motors provides depends on the fixed wing flight mode.
-If you are flying in an autonomous or semi-autonomous mode then the quad motors will try to assist with whatever climb rate and turn rate the autonomous flight mode wants.
+If you are flying in an autonomous or semi-autonomous mode then the quad motors will try to assist with whatever climb rate and turn rate the autonomous flight mode wants when assistance is enabled (ie. airspeed is below Q_ASSIST_SPEED or attitude error is above Q_ASSIST_ANGLE).
 In a manually navigated mode the quad will try to provide assistance that fits with the pilot inputs.

 The specific handling is: